 The sisterhood clearly has an eye towards growing their numbers.
 Regional events from Boston to San Francisco, as well as a Slack channel, have helped maintain the connection of the original 25 sisters, as well as expand their ranks and welcome the next generation of women CEOs.

-The sisterhood has also built partnerships within the investment community to both drive more money throughout the women CEO network, but also weather the storm in time of economic crisis.
-For example, during the collapse of the Silicon Valley Bank, the sisterhood helped navigate each other’s respective companies through the storm, giving them an edge in the industry during a time of uncertainty.
+The sisterhood has also built partnerships within the investment community to both drive more money to women CEOs, but also to weather economic crises.
+For example, during the collapse of the Silicon Valley Bank, the sisterhood helped navigate each other’s respective companies through the storm, giving them an edge during a time of uncertainty.
 (And male CEOs turned to the sisterhood for the latest news, too.)

 Growing leadership through recruitment and referrals

-The sisterhood acts as a kind of recruitment group, to increase the number of female academic founders as well as board members, which are still in the single digits
+The sisterhood works to increase the number of female academic founders and board members, still in the single digits.

 “I, myself, met with all the female professors who wanted to pitch a company and helped them learn how to write a business plan.
 Ultimately, some of them were successful,” said You.